labuladong/fucking-algorithm/data_structure/design_Twitter.md

 ### 4. Summary

-In this article, we designed a simple timeline function using OO design priciples and an algorithm which combines k sorted linked lists.
+In this article, we designed a simple timeline function using OO design principles and an algorithm which combines k sorted linked lists.
 This functionality is widely used in many social applications.

 Firstly, we design the two classes, `User` and `Tweet`.
-On top of these, we used an algorithm to resovle the most important function.
+On top of these, we used an algorithm to resolve the most important function.
 From this example, we can see that algorithms are not used alone in real applications.
 Algorithms need to be integrated with other knowledge to show their value.

 However, our simple design may not cope with large throughput.
-In fact, the amount of data in real social applications are tremendous.
-There are a lot more aspects to take into consideration, including read and write performence to Database, the limit of memmory cache, etc. Real applications are big and complicated engineering projects.
+In fact, the amount of data in real social applications is tremendous.
+There are a lot more aspects to take into consideration, including read and write performance to Database, the limit of memory cache, etc. Real applications are big and complicated engineering projects.
 For instance, the diagram below is a high-level system architecture diagram of a social network such as Twitter:

 ![design](../pictures/design_Twitter/design.png)

-The problem we resolved is only small part of Timeline Service component.
+The problem we resolved is only a small part of the Timeline Service component.
 As the number of functions increases, the degree of complexity grows exponentially.
 Having one algorithm is not enough.
 It is more important to have a proper high-level design.